 Fall: summer <<<>>> Nov 3,5,8

 Large flocks of molting birds occur at favored localities during Jul-early Aug, such as at Lake Ogallala, Keith Co 1989 and 1990 (Brown et al 2012).
-Most fall migrants leave the state by late Oct, with a cluster of departure dates in early Nov.
-Later dates are 12 Nov 2000 Scotts Bluff Co, 22 Nov 2006 Knox Co, 23 Nov 1999 four in Scotts Bluff Co, and 24 Nov 2007 Rock Co.
+Most fall migrants leave the state by late Oct, with xpected last dates in early Nov.
+Later dates in the north and west are 12 Nov 2000 Scotts Bluff Co, 14 Nov 2018 Holt Co, 22 Nov 2006 Knox Co, 23 Nov 1999 four in Scotts Bluff Co, and 24 Nov 2007 Rock Co.

 Rosche (1994) noted that a major fall staging area is the marshes at the west end of Lake McConaughy, where 2000-3000 were present 10 Sep 1988.